Residential Collection Calendar

 - Continue to explore opportunities to increase the availability of water supplies for the City.

-- Develop a process for prioritizing the inspection and cleaning of the storm drain system to meet the requirements of the General Permit for the discharge of stormwater.
+- Develop a process for prioritizing the inspection and cleaning of storm drain systems to meet State-mandated requirements for the discharge of storm water.

-- Explore opportunities for obtaining State or Federal grant funding to help fund projects to improve potable water, wastewater, or storm water quality.
+- Explore opportunities for obtaining State or Federal grant funding for projects to improve potable water, wastewater, or storm water quality.